More homeless youth taken off the street by local nonprofit

 FAYETTEVILLE, Ark.
-(KFTA) — The number of homeless kids in the Fayetteville community is increasing.
+(KNWA) — The number of homeless kids in the Fayetteville community is increasing.

 That’s according to 7-hills Homeless Center.